-The portfolio remains concentrated in South India, accounting for 67% of AUM as of March 31, 2024, and 64% as on September 30, 2024, on a consolidated basis.
-The home states of Andhra Pradesh and Telangana represented 46% of consolidated AUM as of March 31, 2024, and 38% as of September 30, 2024.
-CARE Ratings expects IKF's portfolio to continue being concentrated in South Indian states, particularly Andhra Pradesh and Telangana, in the medium term.
+The portfolio remains concentrated in south India, accounting for 67% of AUM as on March 31, 2024, and 64% as on September 30, 2024, on a consolidated basis.
+The home states of Andhra Pradesh and Telangana represented 46% consolidated AUM as on March 31, 2024, and 38% as on September 30, 2024.
+CARE Ratings expects IKF's portfolio to continue being concentrated in south Indian states, particularly Andhra Pradesh and Telangana, in the medium term.